codeskills-dev/responsive-email/samples/readme.md

-# React Email Starter
+# Responsive Email Samples

-A live preview right in your browser so you don't need to keep sending real emails during development.
+A live preview right in your browser.

 ## Getting Started